 Companies that are transforming themselves digitally should be a strong target for customer satisfaction.
 The Internet offers a whole range of ways of expressing both positive and negative experiences.
 Apart from social media, there are a number of websites that focus precisely on evaluating and comparing providers, including in the form of longer articles.
 In this way, competition is brought closer together and everything becomes more transparent.
-Customer opinions gain weight and influences the behavior of others.
+Customer opinions gain weight and influence the behavior of others.
 In short: If a customer finds a better offer or more resonance with the competition, the idea of emigration is not far away.

 Examples of competition reasons:

 The calculation is simple: Companies generate their sales not just through successful advertising, but primarily through paying customers.
 If these customers migrate, sales are missing and competition may be strengthened.
-A downward spiral is on the rise, which becomes stronger the worse former customers talk about the company with their friends, family and on social networks.
-The reverse case also applies: If the customer value is increased, customer loyalty is strengthened and there are no other significant reasons for a churn, companies strengthen their own market position.
-Multipliers are thus expanding, expanding the customer base, optimizing profit and achieving or even exceeding the company's goals.
+A downward spiral is on the rise, which becomes stronger the worse former customers talk about the company with their friends, family, and social networks.
+The reverse case also applies: If the customer value is increased, customer loyalty is strengthened and there are no other significant reasons for churn, companies strengthen their own market position.
+Multipliers are thus expanding, expanding the customer base, optimizing profit, and achieving or even exceeding the company's goals.

-Customer management is a multidimensional aspect in 2019.
+Customer management is a multidimensional aspect of 2019.
 It's not just about customer acquisition, it's also important to keep the churn rate as low as possible.
-In spite of everything, these customers should not be written off directly by the company, but should be prevented from overflowing with competition by means of Customer Recovery measures.
+In spite of everything, these customers should not be written off directly by the company but should be prevented from overflowing with competition by means of Customer Recovery measures.
 It is precisely these customers that can be revenue drivers that are often overlooked or forgotten because the focus is too much on building new and loyal customers.